isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 <br>1.
 Tissue samples stored for a few hours in the institution's freezer;
 should a tissue bank be set up for this temporary storage?
 <br>2.
 How should temporarily stored samples be managed - records to be maintained
 and scope of monitoring.
-Introduction to PCT 1505-04 NHG Tissue Banking Activities Monitoring Plan Template
+Introduction to PCT 1505-04 NHG Health Tissue Banking Activities Monitoring Plan Template
 <br>3.
 Who can perform tissue bank / tissue collection monitoring
 <br>
 <br>(Released 16 Jan 2024)</p>